 The reason why most Americans are able to retire by 66 despite so little wealth is due to Social Security, a traditional pension, and retirement work plans.
 LIMRA reports that some 41% of retirees have annual income less than $25,000.
 Of retirees with income over $50,000 a year, about 80% draw from a pension or retirement plan.

-Unfortunately, virtually nobody under 40 is going to have a traditional pension any more.
+Unfortunately, very few Americans under 40 will have a traditional pension that can fully support a retirement anymore.
 And even if there was such a thing as a pension, with the typical American changing jobs every three years, there’s no way today’s workers will stay long enough to ever collect.

 For added security, it’s wise to build even multiple income streams to reduce concentration risk.
 There’s not one person I know who retired before the age of 50 who doesn’t have at least three income streams beyond a traditional retirement plan.